atmajs/MaskJS/README.md

 ##### `1.2` HTML Syntax

 Here is nothing new for you.
 Old good HTML syntax to define the templates.
-But we highly encourage the use of the mask syntax, as the templates are smaller, cleaner and with additional features.
+But we highly encourage to use the mask syntax, as the templates are smaller, cleaner and with additional features.

 ```html
 <h4>~[name]</h4>